 The USA Bureau of Labor and Statistics released the jobs report on Sept.
 7. I've dissected it into different (sub-)sectors to see how the employment market has been changing recently.

-You can get the jobs report here (pdf) or here (html).
+here (html).
 There are two components to the jobs report: the “A” tables and the “B” tables.
-You can get the historical data here: “A” tables and “B” tables.
+You can get the historical data here:

 Those two components measure different things.
 The “A” tables contain data from the household survey; they survey households and ask about the employment status of all the individuals in the household who are at least 16 years old.
 The “B” tables contain data from the establishment survey; they survey private non-farm business and the government and ask about how many people they are employing.
 (For both of these surveys, they ask about other things too, like demographic data, hours worked, wages, etc.)